Learn how digital dollar stablecoins provide an internet-native payments infrastructure for digital-first retailers and online marketplaces.

 In emerging markets nations, where there is a lack of banking services, digital dollar stablecoins can effectively replace a traditional banking infrastructure for internet-native businesses.

-When a business signs up for a Circle Business Account and makes use of Circle’s suite of APIs, it can accept and make digital dollar and fiat currency payments globally without the need for a traditional banking relationship.
+When a business signs up for a Circle Account and makes use of Circle’s suite of API products, it can accept and make digital dollar and traditional payments globally without the need for a traditional banking relationship.

 Adopting USDC, could, therefore, help startups and SMEs in emerging economies leapfrog traditional banking and enter the digital age.